StatCan/NBL-CNB/docs/source/address_matching/parcel_rel_cal.rst

 Many to Many
 ____________

-This is the most complicated relationship type where more than one address point and more than one building footprint are contained in a single parcel.
+This is the most complicated relationship type where multiple address points and multiple building polygons are contained in a single parcel.

 .. image:: img/many_to_many.png
    :width: 400